Arriving & Departing

 - Visit U.S. Customs and Border Protection.
 Upon arrival in port, all baggage is brought to the Customs area for inspection.

 - Consider porter service.
-After inspection, you may use porter services hired by the cruise lines to deliver your bags to private cars, taxis, and limousines or to baggage trucks for direct delivery to the airport.
+After inspection, you may use porter services hired by your cruise lines to deliver your bags to private cars, taxis, and limousines or to baggage trucks for direct delivery to the airport.
 Tipping is optional.